Properties of sound

 - Good transmitters:

-- Small light molecules don't need as much energy to move them
+- Small light molecules as they don't need as much energy to move them

-- Stiff bonds as energy travels quicker through stiffer bonds
+- Material with stiff bonds as energy travels quicker through stiffer bonds

 - Poor transmitters: